metricationmatters/research/proposals/AreaAndVolume.md

 Is it "1 nano cubic meter"?

+The concepts are "area" and "volume" which are extensions of linear length into 2 and 3 dimensions.

+The beauty and simplcity of the SI system for other units doesn't seem to extend to area and volume.

+There should be some easy way to use a number and a prefix along with a unit name to denote "area" and "volume".

+THe SI system doesn't seem to have a name for the base unit of area, but more of a description (square meter).
+This forces unwieldy usage of "50 000 square meters" instead of "50 kilo square meters".

+The SI system has a name for a sub-unit of volume but not the base unit.
+The current definition seems more of a description (cubic meter) than a name.
+This forces unwidy usage such as "50 000 cubic meters" instead of "50 kilo cubic meters".
+Additinally, people commonly talk about the sub-unit liter as if it were the base unit which is not correct.

+THe SI system has proper names for units for everything except for kilogram, square meter, and cubic meter.

+Why is that?

+How can we fix it to make it easier to says, use, and think about area and volume?

 Solution
 ========

 I think it would be better to give the square meter and the cubic meter a name.  "square meter" and "cubic meter" is competely accurate but more difficult to say than a simple name.
-The SI system is at its best when each unit has a name.
+The SI system is at its best when each base unit has a name.

 Advantages:

 1. Gives names to the "square meter" and "cubic meter" units.
-Names are powerful and simplify the notation and being able to say it.
+Names are powerful and simplify the notation, thinking about, and being able to say it.
-2. Follows the normal SI rules for unit names and notation.
+2. Follows the normal SI rules for numbers, prefixes, and unit names and notation.
 3. Single syllable.
-4. Gives names and notation to sections of the table that currently don't have a name when using the normal SI notation with "X square Ym", where Y is some prefix.
+4. Gives names and notation to sections of the table that currently don't have a name when using the normal SI notation with "X square Ym", X is a number between 1 - 999 and Y is some prefix.

 Disadvantages